A continuous, 24hr live feed of this work lives here in perpetuity.

 D.A.Calf is a sound designer, arranger and multi-instrumentalist for The General Assembly.

-He also produced, mixed and engineered their debut album, to be released late 2017.
+He also produced, mixed and engineered their debut album Vanishing Point released November 2017.

 Album.
 Recorded in Paris, August 2016 over the course of seven consecutive mornings.